top of page

 Instead, the pain is caused by exposed bone and exposed nerve endings, not by an infection.

-However, an infection can occur separately.
+However, an infection can occur separately or simultaneously.
 Signs that pain may be more than a dry socket include:

 • Increasing or worsening facial swelling